kaicarver/leaflet/README.md

 3. copy the pretty-printed JSON into the `runs` array in `runs.js`.

+UPDATED manual method!

+1. Download the GPX file from Strava to `/mnt/c/Users/Kai/Downloads/`
+2. `npm run build`
+3. `emacs runs.js /tmp/arun.json`
+4. copy the contents of `arun.json` as the last element of the `runs` array in `runs.js`

 ## TODOs

 * lat/lon should be displayable and/or updated by hovering, clicking on the map